Skip to main content

 College History

-The following historical timeline represents a history of the education departments within the College of Education at Augusta University.
+The following historical timeline represents a history of the education departments within the College of Education and Human Development at Augusta University.
 This timeline provides a comprehensive overview of the evolution of teacher education and related fields within the institution.

 2012